Safecast/bitstore.js/Optional/README.md

 ##Can there be a bitstore_min.js?

 Sure.
-Just take the bitstore.js up one directory and paste it into http://jscompress.com or similar.
+Just take the bitstore.js from up one directory and paste it into http://jscompress.com or similar.

 ##What got modified in png.js?